How to get Money Fast!

 Create a profile with a bio and sample work if you have some.

-You will need to establish credibility to begin with and a good way to do that is through guest posting on other sites.
+You will need to establish credibility first and a good way to do that is through guest posting on other sites.

 For regular paying jobs look for staff writer positions, contact sites you like yourself and continually check classifieds.